fasrc/sftocf/README.md

 3. In `coldfront.config.settings`, ensure that `'PLUGIN_SFTOCF': 'plugins/sftocf.py',`
 is in the `plugin_configs` dictionary.

+4. In the Coldfront `.env` file, add the following line:

+`PLUGIN_SFTOCF=True`

-4. Fill out the `servers.json` template with the servers and accompanying urls and volume names that correspond to your Starfish setup.
+5. Fill out the `servers.json` template with the servers and accompanying urls and volume names that correspond to your Starfish setup.
 The plugin uses this file to identify the servers and volumes to collect from the Starfish API.